Iteo/audoma/README.md

         ]
     ```

+    * validate_collector - boolean variable which tells audoma_action eihter collect serialiser should be validated or not.

     While using `audoma_action` custom decorator, your action method should not return the response.
 To allow `audoma_action` to work properly you should return the instance and the status code as a tuple.
     \
     Examples for serializers: